Is PCP a good idea? All you need to know about the advantages & disadvantages of PCP

 7. If you cancel the agreement, you don’t have to worry about depreciation

-If at the end of your finance contract you decide that you don’t want to buy the car or trade it in on PCP, you can just hand it back in and walk away.
+If at the end of your car finance period or contract you decide that you don’t want to buy the car or trade it in on PCP, you can just hand it back in and walk away.
 At that point, you no longer have to concern yourself about depreciation.

 8. You don’t have to pay a deposit